n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.grist.md

 # Grist

-The Grist node allows you to automate work in the Grist platform and integrate Grist with other applications. n8n has built-in support for a wide range of Grist features, which includes basic operations like creating, updating, deleting, and reading rows in a table.
+The Grist node allows you to automate work in the Grist platform and integrate Grist with other applications. n8n has built-in support for a wide range of Grist features, including creating, updating, deleting, and reading rows in a table.

 On this page, you'll find a list of operations the Grist node supports and links to more resources.